Quelklef/nim-finals/readme.md

 ## Usage

 Like in the example.
 Generalizes to variant types as well.
-Multiple typedefs may be present, as wel as non-typdefs, which will be ignored.
+In a `finals:` block, multiple typedefs may be present, as well as non-typdefs, which will be ignored.

 #### For debugging